Quick CV Dropoff

 Hourly rates depend on the sector you work in, the role, the organisation, and where the role is based, as well as the flexibility the client can offer.

-Interested to find out how much you could earn as a legal locum?
+Interested in finding out how much you could earn as a legal locum?
 Contact a member of our public sector or private sector recruitment team.

 Legal locums tend to rely on locum recruitment experts to find their next roles.
 At Sellick Partnership, we are a specialist in legal recruitment.
 We diligently study the market and maintain relationships with leading legal firms and departments nationwide.
 The importance of regular dialogue with your recruiter cannot be overstated.